 Members of the Standards Committee that are entitled by their office to have voting rights, obtain voting rights at the end of the plenary session where they are first confirmed or elected by the Standards Committee.
 If appointment by the Standards Committee occurs outside a plenary session, that member receives voting rights after the end of the plenary during which the member is confirmed.

 Any person to be confirmed or elected by the Standards Committee shall, prior to confirmation or election by the Standards Committee, file with the Recording Secretary a letter of endorsement from their supporting entity.
-This letter is to document several key factors relative to their participation on the Standards Committee and is to be signed by both the Standards Committee member and an individual who has management responsibility for the Standards Committee member.
+This letter is to document several key factors relative to their participation on the Standards Committee and is to be signed by both the Standards Committee member and an individual from the supporting entity who has management responsibility for the Standards Committee member.
 This letter shall contain at least the following:

 a) Statement of qualification based on technical expertise to fulfill the assignment